666harrypeng/666harrypeng.github.io/_pages/projects.md

 ---
-title: "Projects"               # the title of the page
+title: "📌 Projects"               # the title of the page
 permalink: /projects/           # the path to this page
 layout: single                  # the layout of the page
 toc: true                       # whether to show a table of contents
 toc_label: "Projects Overview"  # the label of the table of contents
 toc_icon: "cog"                 # the icon of the table of contents
 ---

-# 📌 Projects

 Here is a list of my selected projects.
 Click on any project to see its details.